glucee/wifi_platformio/README.md

 2. In the src/ folder, you need to choose to keep main_client.cpp or main_server.cpp for your device.

-3. You can use:
+3. You can use Platformio directly to compile or upload the firmware.

+Or you use:
 ```
 make (all): to compile the firmware
 make upload: to upload to your device
 make clean: clean the project
 make update: to update all the libraries
 ```
-3. Enjoy it

 ## API Functions
 Server